danjac/radiofeed-app/README.md

 * Django development server
 * `tailwindcss` and `esbuild` for building frontend assets on the fly

-Honcho should be installed in your virtualenv.
+Honcho is installed in your local development environment.

 Tests can be run with `pytest`: